iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.9.01.000_00/report.md

 > If your looking for an alternative to urgent care or the ER for something that isn't life threatening look no further.
 Their Drs are nice, knowledgeable, available 24/7 and willing to help you with pretty much anything, sans controlled substances.
 So if your looking for a dr to see st home for a cold, infection, something you'd see urgent care for, give amwell a shot!
 I use them all the time.<br> :date: __2021-03-27 06:18:00__

 > Dr was awesome!!!
 I really recommend the app<br> :date: __2021-03-23 22:36:15__

-> Easy to use and the doctors are very thorough and helpful.
-I've used this app to get doctors notes for work instead of going there just to get a paper.
-Also I Just gave the doctor my symptoms to get antibiotics and an inhaler.
-Its convenient especially when you have an idea of what's wrong with you they can easily prescribe what you need.
-I have no insurance so it's cheaper than urgent care but they do accept insurance.<br> :date: __2021-03-09 14:18:11__

-> I can actually get medical help on a Sunday!<br> :date: __2021-03-07 21:27:58__

-> A wonderful service.
-My boyfriend has throat cancer.
-And last year they removed his voice box.
-Now he cannot talk.
-He always in pain as well from chronic gout flare ups.
-Those difficult times when he can't move, we use Swell.
-The doctors here are fast, knowledgeable, and through.I highly recommend this application.
-He has United Healthcare (medicaid), I have Wellcare HMO (medicare advantage).They take almost all insurances.
-I signed up as well.
-Since we live 2 hours away.Hard to get to doctors.<br> :date: __2021-02-28 08:53:35__

-> Honesty I loved it it was fast and easy and the Dr was patient and it was a new and easy experience.<br> :date: __2021-02-25 19:46:38__